IAmZero247/LocalVM_Setup/Step3_Hadoop_Setup/README.md

 	- export HADOOP_STREAMING=$HADOOP_HOME/share/hadoop/tools/lin/hadoop-streming-2.9.2.jar
 	- export HADOOP_LOG_DIR=$HADOOP_HOME/logs

-  4. Note: To set path, either restart the VM or run below
+  2. Note: To set path, either restart the VM or run below

 		source ~/.bashrc

-  5. Update Configs In hadoop-env.sh
+- Update Configs In hadoop-env.sh

-	- Open file -> sudo nano $HADOOP_HOME/etc/hadoop/hadoop-env.sh
+	1. Open file -> sudo nano $HADOOP_HOME/etc/hadoop/hadoop-env.sh and add below

 	  export JAVA_HOME=/usr/local/java/jdk1.8.0_261

-    - If you need help to locate the correct Java path, run the following command in your terminal window:
+    2. If you need help to locate the correct Java path, run the following command in your terminal window:

-      1. which javac
+      a. which javac

 	  The resulting output provides the path to the Java binary directory.

       /usr/bin/javac

-	  2. Use the provided path to find the OpenJDK directory with the following command:
+	  b.
+Use the provided path to find the OpenJDK directory with the following command:

       readlink -f /usr/bin/javac